The Iguazu Falls, located along the border of Argentina and Brazil, are among the world’s most immense and spectacular waterfalls.

 Iguazu Falls, South America (Photo: Debra Law)

-The name Iguazu which means ‘great water’ is derived from Guarani, an indigenous South American language.
+The name Iguazu, meaning “great water,” is derived from Guarani, an Indigenous South American language.

 Iguazu River